yoda66/PyMeta/README.md

 ## PyMeta

-A Python3 script which reads all files in a directory recursively and extract potential metadata from office documents, and PDFs.
+A Python3 script which reads all files in a directory recursively and extracts metadata from any office documents, and PDFs discovered.

 Requires both lxml, and PyPDF2 modules.